John Durno

 A library degree, in combination with my then-nascent web development skills, opened the door to my first librarian position at the Open Learning Agency.
 I worked there for a couple of years, and then moved downstairs to the BC Electronic Library Network, which in those days operated out of the same building.
 At BC ELN I further developed my technical, project management, and general management skills.
 That in turn led to a position at the University of Victoria Libraries, where among other things I became conversant with the ins and outs of managing a departmental IT unit.
 Over the years I've had the opportunity to to work on a number of varied and interesting projects, which you can read more about here.

-Last modified: August 30 2024 14:04:44.
+Last modified: December 10 2024 12:25:45.